 - a.
-The action the MCO or its contractor has taken or intends to take, including the effective date of the action. - b.
-The reasons for the action. - c.
-Any laws that support the action. - d.
-The right of the member or any other legal decision maker to file an appeal with the MCO, request Department review and/or request a State Fair Hearing in regard to the action. - e.
-The procedures for exercising the rights specified in this paragraph, including appropriate phone numbers and addresses. - f.
-The member's right to appear in person before the MCO grievance and appeal committee. - g.
-The circumstances under which expedited resolution is available and how to request it. - h.
-The availability of independent advocacy services and other local organizations that might assist the member in an MCO grievance or appeal, Department review or State Fair Hearing. - i.
-That the member may obtain, free of charge, copies of member records relevant to the MCO grievance or appeal, Department review or State Fair Hearing and how to obtain copies.
+The adverse benefit determination the MCO or its contractor has taken or intends to take, including the effective date of the adverse benefit determination. - b.
+The reason(s) for the adverse benefit determination. - c.
+Any laws that support the adverse benefit determination. - d.
+The right of the member or any other legal decision maker to request an appeal with the MCO of the adverse benefit determination. - e.
+The right of the member or any other legal decision maker to request a State Fair Hearing after the member appeals the MCO's adverse benefit determination and receives written notice that the adverse benefit determination has been upheld by the MCO or the MCO fails to adhere to the notice and timing requirements described in Article XI.F.5.e and f (i.e. the member is deemed to have exhausted the MCO's appeal process). - f.
+The procedures for exercising the rights specified in this paragraph, including appropriate phone numbers and addresses. - g.
+The member's right to appear in person before the MCO grievance and appeal committee.

-- j.
+- h.
+The circumstances under which expedited resolution is available and how to request it. - i.
+The availability of independent advocacy services and other local organizations that might assist the member in an MCO grievance, or appeal, Department grievance review or State Fair Hearing. - j.
+The right of the member to be provided upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the adverse benefit determination and how to obtain copies.
+Such information includes medical necessity criteria and any processes, strategies, or evidentiary standards used in setting coverage limits. - k.
 The member's right to have benefits continue pending resolution of the appeal, how to request that benefits be continued, and the circumstances under which the member may be required to re-pay the costs of these continued services. - 5.
-Timing of Notice of Action
+Timing of Notice of Adverse Benefit Determination

-The MCO must mail or hand deliver the notice of action required in Article XI.D.1. within the following timeframes:
+The MCO must mail or hand deliver the notice of adverse benefit determination required in Article XI.D.1. as expeditiously as the member's condition requires and within the following timeframes:

 - a.
 Service Authorization Decisions in Response to a Request for Service - i.
-For standard service authorization decisions that deny or limit a requested service included in the benefit package, the MCO must mail or hand deliver notice of action within fourteen (14) calendar days of the request unless the MCO extends the timeframe for up to fourteen (14) additional calendar days in order to gather more information.
-If the timeframe is extended, the MCO must mail or hand deliver a written notification to the member no later than the fourteenth day after the original request.
-The notification of extension must inform the member that: - a) The member may file a grievance if dissatisfied with the extension, in which case the extension will be considered a denial, and - b) The member may contact the Member Rights Specialist for assistance.
+Standard Service Authorization Denials or Limitations: For standard service authorization decisions that deny or limit a requested service included in the benefit package, the MCO must mail or hand deliver a notice of adverse benefit determination within fourteen (14) calendar days of the request unless the MCO extends the timeframe.
+The MCO may extend the timeframe by up to fourteen (14) additional calendar days (for a total timeframe of twenty-eight (28) calendar days) if the member or provider requests the extension or the MCO justifies (to the Department, upon request) a need for additional information and how the extension is in the member's interest c) That the member may contact the Member Rights Specialist for assistance.

+If the timeframe is extended, the MCO must mail or hand deliver a written notification of extension to the member no later than the fourteenth calendar day after the original request.
+The notification of extension must inform the member: